IH-GAN: A Conditional Generative Model for Implicit Surface-Based Inverse Design of Cellular Structures: Results and discussion

 The major risk that arises when merging different types of cellular unit cells is the lack of sufficient interface connection area \cite{wang2021hierarchical}.
 If the geometries at the intersection between two adjacent unit cells are significantly different, the common face's potential overlap can be low, leading to poor connectivity.
 Such poor connectivity can result in a weak link that makes the entire structure vulnerable to failure (under functional needs) and eliminates any advantage obtained using multi-type cellular structures.
 In this paper, we validate the quality of interface connectivity by computing the percentage of overlap area:

 where $A_A$ and $A_B$ are sets of pixels of two connecting unit cell faces after discretization.
-Figure~\ref{fig:connectivity} illustrates the boundary faces of two different unit cells, A and B, with the faces in contact vertically or horizontally when the structure is assembled.
+Figure~\ref{fig:connectivity} illustrates the boundary faces of two different unit cells, A and B, with the faces in contact vertically or horizontally when the structure is assembled (\ie, the IH-GAN structure for compliance minimization problem in Section~\ref{sec:comp_mini}).
 The face of unit cell A is represented by red circles, the face of unit cell B is depicted by green crosses, and the overlap areas are shown in red circles with green crosses infilled.
 In this paper, we utilize TPMS-based unit cells that have cubic symmetry.
 Therefore, each unit cell has six identical boundary faces.
-The average percentage of overlap areas within the whole structure is $98.7\%$.
+The average percentage of overlap areas within the whole structure is $96.43\%$.

-By taking advantage of the material property filter kernel used in TO and the continuous shape variation of IH-GAN's generated unit cells in the 2D material property space, IH-GAN's generated unit cells can naturally guarantee quality connectivity between different unit cells without additional compatibility optimization efforts \cite{schumacher2015microstructures, garner2019compatibility}.
+By taking advantage of the material property filter kernel used in TO and the continuous shape variation of IH-GAN's generated unit cells in the 3D material property space, IH-GAN's generated unit cells can naturally guarantee quality connectivity between different unit cells without additional compatibility optimization efforts \cite{schumacher2015microstructures, garner2019compatibility}.
 Most of the boundary faces have overlap areas close to $100\%$.
 There are still some adjacent unit cells that can have relatively low overlap areas.
-For example, the rightmost subfigure in Figure~\ref{fig:connectivity} shows the lowest overlap between two unit cells with a percentage of $37.0\%$.
+For example, the rightmost subfigure in Figure~\ref{fig:connectivity} shows the lowest overlap between two unit cells with a percentage of $30.0\%$.
 To avoid possible failure due to insufficient interface connection, we can further mitigate the connectivity issue by blending each pair of two adjacent unit cells via an interpolation operation similar to the linear interpolation used in the variable-density structure \cite{li2019design}.
-Figure~\ref{fig:connect} illustrates an example of the smooth transition between two different types of unit cells (\ie, the two unit cells with $37\%$ overlap in Figure~\ref{fig:connectivity}).
+Figure~\ref{fig:connect} illustrates an example of the smooth transition between two different types of unit cells (\ie, the two unit cells with $30\%$ overlap in Figure~\ref{fig:connectivity}).